vbisrikkanth/mbt-website/docs/beginner/task-and-bug.md

 - Reducing: it's being handled by a `reducer`
 - Reduced: `reducer` has finish its job
 - Closed: when we think this bug is not valid any more, we can close this bug.
 The closed bug can be reopen again to check if it's still valid or not.

+### Tips

+- If you want reproduce steps to be shorter, go to bug's details page, and click `Reduce` action
+- If you are not sure the bug is still valid or not, go to bug's details page, click `Close` action to close it, then wait for the page to be reload, the click `Test` action.
+If the bug is re-opened again, it's still valid
+- If the bug is still closed, there are 2 cases:
+  - The bug is not valid anymore
+  - There is a new different bug at http://localhost/#/bugs